-I am a Professor of Chemistry and a member of the Environmental Studies Steering Committee at Lewis & Clark College.
-I also co-direct, with Prof. Paulette Bierzychudek, the Pathways to Success in STEM Program.
+I am a Professor of Chemistry and co-director, with Prof. Paulette Bierzychudek, of the Pathways to Success in STEM Program.

 I have taught courses in general chemistry, physical chemistry, inorganic chemistry, instrumental analysis, biophysical chemistry, bioinorganic chemistry, environmental chemistry, nanoscience, and writing.